 This study attempts to fill this gap.
-It is inspired by the idea of participation in everyday democracy and seeks to explore how ICT-mediated citizen engagement can promote democratic governance and amplify citizen voice.
+It is inspired by the idea of participation in everyday democracy, and explores how ICT-mediated citizen engagement can promote democratic governance and amplify citizens' voices.
+Digital choices for democracy can empower or disempower citizens; they can present citizens with real alternatives for equality, thereby deepening democracy, or prove costly for both individual citizens and the polity as a whole.